 Figure 5 shows the TM-score plots of the reduced trajectories produced by the proposed algorithm.
-It can be seen from the plots that the algorithm try to find the most representative conformations from their original trajectories, conserving two fundamental properties: the structure and the temporal ordering of the original conformations.
-Other folding reduction methods lose these properties in their reductions, as we will see in the next section.
+The plots show that the algorithm attempts to find the most representative conformations from the original trajectories while conserving two fundamental properties: the structure and the temporal ordering of the original conformations.
+The other folding reduction methods investigated lose these properties in their reductions, as described in the next section.

-As a result, these reduced trajectories become a summary of the original ones and can be used as inputs for more complex analyzes, or even for other reduction methods that require pairwise comparisons and become impractical for large trajectories.
+As a result, these reduced trajectories become a summary of the original ones and can be used as inputs for more complex analyses or other reduction methods that require pairwise comparisons but are impractical for large trajectories.

 Figure 5.
 Plots of the TM-score values for the original and reduced trajectories.
 Protein and simulation details on the left.
 Trajectories on the right: original (upper part), and reduced (lower part).
 (A) Trajectory of trp-cage protein, reduced by 98%, from 1044001 to 20881 conformations.
 (B) Trajectory of the villin-headpiece protein, reduced by 80%, from 15201 to 3011 conformations.
 (C) Trajectory of ribonuclease H protein, reduced by 49%, from 429 to 217 conformations.